SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 6. Sandwich - Rs.
 300
 0. Finish Order

-Discount Rules
-Total Bill	Discount
-Rs.
-1000 or less	0%
-Above Rs.
-1000	5%
-Above Rs.
-2000	10%

-A 5% tax is applied after the discount.

-Example
 Enter item number to add to order (0 to finish): 1 Enter quantity for Burger: 2
 Added 2 x Burger to your order.